giocomai/castarter.legacy/README.md

 In this case, both methods seem to function reasonably well.

 Extracting the date may be more complex, and `castarter` offers a number of different methods to extract dates.
-However, in many cases it is enough to provide the format of the date (more details are provided in the documentation of the function, accessible through the command `?ExtractDates` and `?ExtractDatesXpath`).
+However, in many cases it is enough to provide the format of the date (more details are provided in the documentation of the function, accessible through the command `?ExtractDates` and - for more advanced users wishing to extract dates based on their location in a given div or span - `?ExtractDatesXpath`).
 In the case of the European Parliament, the date is presented in the format day-month-year, and it is extracted correctly using the default settings.

 ``` r
 dates <- ExtractDates(articlesHtml = articlesHtml,